benbalter/benbalter.github.com/_posts/2015-03-09-open-source-best-practices-external-engagement.md

 * In advance  (Document how to contribute, technical requirements, how to run the project locally in the README)
 * Daily  (Provide constructive and supportive feedback, express gratitude when merging or commenting)
 * Going Forward  (Automate testing with continuous integration, minimize friction through shared tooling)

+*This post is part of a series on best practices in open source.
+You may also be interested in [Five best practices in open source: internal collaboration](http://ben.balter.com/2015/03/08/open-source-best-practices-internal-collaboration/).*